-The First Nations Perspective on Health and Wellness depicts a shared understanding of a wholistic view of health and well-being.
-This view understands health and wellness journeys as being owned by the individual and influenced by families, communities, environments and other Social Determinants of Health.
-It is intended to serve as a starting point for discussion.
+The First Nations Perspective on Health and Wellness

+depicts a shared understanding of a wholistic view of health and well-being.
+This view understands health and wellness journeys as being owned by the individual and influenced by families, communities, environments and other social determinants of health.
+It is intended to serve as a starting point for discussion by First Nations communities regarding their concepts of wellness for themselves and the FNHA.